joshstevens19/rindexer/README.md

 - look into dependency mappings to allow you to index based on trees structure
 - investigate graphql API exposing
 - look into https://diesel.rs/ for mapping schemas etc
+- investigate indexing contracts that are deployed within an event onchain
 - investigate handle reorgs process
+  - add ability to config distance from blocks
+- handle other providers block ranges in start indexing
+- docs
 - look into deployments to make it easy to do
-- docs

 future features:
-- mongodb support, mysql support, sql server support
+- other db support
 - POC with shadow events using foundry as you index
-- graphql API / rest API
-- rindexer schema designer

 // cargo new node --lib